 Send "FL1" to the NextGen Torquemeter.
-The return message should be something like "6" which implies (referring to the respond with "OK" if the operation was successful.
-To save this setting so that the next time you power up the torque filter is set to 100 Hz, send the command "@@" to write non-volatile memory.
+The return message should be something like "6" which implies (referring to the appropriate list under the "FL" message) that torque has a filter of 10 Hz.

 • Set the torque filter to 100 Hz: